rickzhen/hey/README.md

   -disable-redirects    Disable following of HTTP redirects -cpus                 Number of used cpu cores.
                         (default for current machine is 8 cores)

+  -disable-metrics      Disable minering metrics.
+Default is false.
+  -metrics-host         Host of metrics exporter.
+Default is localhost.
+  -metrics-port         Port of metrics exporter(1-65535).
+Default is 1010.
+  -metrics-interval     Interval of minering metrics(unit is millisecond).
+Default is 5000.
 ```

 Previously known as [github.com/rakyll/boom](https://github.com/rakyll/boom).